-The Parks and Recreation Department is responsible for the operation and maintenance of the City's 4,697 acres of parks, including four municipal golf courses and five recreational centers, two senior citizen centers, and the management of the Bob Duncan Center.
+The Parks and Recreation Department is responsible for the operation and maintenance of the City's 4,710 acres of parks, including four municipal golf courses, a tennis facility, four recreational centers, two senior citizen centers, and the management of the Bob Duncan Center.
 It conducts a wide range of high quality, year-round leisure time programs that are responsive to the physical, social, cultural, and environmental needs of the citizens of the City.